Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 <ol>
 	<li><strong>User Experience first:</strong> Support a very good user experience - high interactivity, fast display, rendering of visually relevant features first</li>
-	<li><strong>Scalability:</strong> Support very large scenes, with global extent and a very large number of features (up to 1 billion), as well as very heavy features</li>
+	<li><strong>Scalability:</strong> Support very large scenes, with global extent and large amounts of features - as well as ability to handle highly detailed features</li>
-	<li><strong>Reusability:</strong> Be usable both as the delivery format of the ArcGIS Scene Service, the ArcGIS "MultiPatch" Feature Service and as a format stored in a local file or database</li>
+	<li><strong>Reusability:</strong> Be usable both as well as storage/exchange format in a local file or database</li>
-	<li><strong>Level of Detail:</strong> Support Level of Detail concepts for generalization of very large/heavy features and for "semantic" Level of Detail approaches</li>
+	<li><strong>Level of Detail:</strong> Support intrinsically a level of detail concept for generalization large/heavy features as well as allow for "semantic" Level of Detail approaches</li>
-	<li><strong>Distribution:</strong> Allow distribution of resources in very large data sets</li>
+	<li><strong>Distribution:</strong> Allow efficient distribution of very large data sets</li>
-	<li><strong>Merging:</strong> Allow combination/merging with data from other scene data sets</li>
+	<li><strong>Merging:</strong> Allow combination/merging of heterogeneous data types from other scene data sets</li>
-	<li><strong>User-controllable symbology:</strong> Support client-side symbology rendering</li>
+	<li><strong>User-controllable symbology:</strong> Support client-side symbology/styling and its efficient rendering</li>
 	<li><strong>Extensibility:</strong> Be extensible to support new features (e.g. geometry types) and new platforms (e.g. by allowing definition of different materials/shaders)</li>
 	<li><strong>Web Friendliness:</strong> Easy to handle and parse by web clients by using JSON and current web standards</li>
-	<li><strong>Compatibility:</strong> Have a single structure that is usable by all ArcGIS Desktop, Web and native apps, cross platform and cross device usage, map well to GL APIS</li>
+	<li><strong>Compatibility:</strong> Have a single structure that is usable by all ArcGIS Desktop, Web and native apps, across the platform</li>
 	<li><strong>Declarative:</strong> limit how much specific knowledge on the client-side is needed for format support (e.g. Index generation method only needs to be known while writing the format)</li>
 	<li><strong>Follow REST/JSON API best practices:</strong> "Hypertext as the Engine of Application State" - make all resources navigable using hrefs from relevant other resources.</li>
 </ol>

-<p>Some of these requirements (especially 8, 9, 10 and 12) are shared with the <a href="https://github.com/KhronosGroup/glTF">Khronos glTF format</a>, which is an upcoming standard for transferring 3D content.
-In this
-version of i3s, the two formats share the specification of Geometry TypedArrays.</p>

 <h2><a name="_2">The i3s Store - what goes into an Indexed 3D Scene?</a></h2>